lvillasen/Quantum-Computer-Simulator/README.md

 in a few seconds on a typical laptop

-The commands implemented are the following:
+The gates and commands implemented so far are the following:

 *	**init q[i];** initializes qubit i to a random superposition